CEED/libCEED/doc/sphinx/source/libCEEDapi.md

 :linenos: true
 ```
 In the following figure, we specialize the schematic used above for general operators so that
-it corresponds to the mass matrix as implemented in the sample code.
-Notations marked as "L[#]"
+it corresponds to the specific setup and mass operators as implemented in the sample code.
+We show
-denote the line number in the code where that object or evaluation mode is set for the operator.
+that the active output of the setup operator, combining the quadrature weights with the Jacobian
+information for the mesh transformation, becomes a passive input to the mass operator.
+Notations
+denote the libCEED function used to set the properties of the input and output fields.

 (fig-operator-schematic-mass)=

-:::{figure} ../../img/libceed_schematic_op_mass.svg
+:::{figure} ../../img/libceed_schematic_op_setup_mass.svg
 Specific combination of $\bm{\bm{\mathcal{E}}}$, $\bm{B}$, $\bm{D}$, and input/output vectors
-corresponding to t500-operator
+corresponding to the libCEED operators in the t500-operator test
 :::

 The constructor